artefactual-labs/fpr2par/README.md

 Use the instructions below to install your own copy of **fpr2par** or try an online copy at [http://parcore.dev.archivematica.org:5000/](http://parcore.dev.archivematica.org:5000/).

+See the [project wiki](https://github.com/artefactual-labs/fpr2par/wiki) for the latest development notes.

 ![screencap](fpr2par-demo.png)

 # Installation instructions